orbeon/orbeon-forms-doc/form-runner/component/section.md

 [SINCE Orbeon Forms 4.11]

-The following events are dispatched to the `fr:grid` element:
+The following events are dispatched to the `fr:section` element:

 | Event name | Description |
 | --- | --- |